News

-The Johannesburg High Court has scheduled the trial of former police constable Mandla Buthelezi, who is accused of killing Keppler in Eldorado Park, to run from 14 to 17 April.
+The Johannesburg High Court has scheduled the trial of former police constable Mandla Buthelezi, who is accused of killing Gauteng traffic warden Chesney Keppler in Eldorado Park.

-Buthelezi, 43, appeared in court on Tuesday alongside his co-accused, Llewellyn Meyers, where the state confirmed it is ready to proceed with the trial.
+Buthelezi, 43, appeared in court on Tuesday alongside his co-accused, Llewellyn Meyers, where the state confirmed it is ready to proceed with trial.
+The matter is scheduled to run from 14 to 17 April.

 Keppler was fatally shot on Boxing Day in 2024, following what the state alleges was a domestic dispute.
-Prosecutors say Buthelezi fired multiple shots from his service pistol through a house window before fleeing the scene.
+Prosecutors allege Buthelezi fired multiple shots from his service pistol through a house window before fleeing the scene.

-Meyers faces charges of attempted murder of witnesses and defeating the ends of justice, and remains out on bail.
+Meyers faces charges of attempted murder of witnesses and defeating the ends of justice and remains out on bail.
 Buthelezi will remain in police custody until the start of the trial.

 State prosecutor, Maphile Molefe, told the court the matter has been set down for four days, adding that discussions are under way to make certain admissions in an effort to reduce the number of witnesses expected to testify.